MaterializeInc/materialize/doc/developer/setup-postgres-debezium.md

 MySQL and Postgres.
 Ultimately, CDC lets PostgreSQL publish to Kafka, which in turn can be consumed by Materialize.

+**!NOTE!** If you run into problems, check out the **Troubleshooting** section at the bottom.
+If you don't see a solution to your problem there, throw the answer in their once you solve it.

 ## Setup

 ### Manual